-Google released its new Hummingbird Algorithm for how it uses its bugs to searches through keywords, graphics, web content, etc. There were a number of new changes, but they notably increased their rankings for optimizing for mobile use.
-This included an internal look at their own mobile and voice-related search activities as well, so you know they mean business.
+Google released its new Hummingbird Algorithm to use its bugs to search through keywords, graphics, web content, etc. There were many recent changes, but they notably increased their rankings for mobile use optimization.
+This included an internal look at their mobile and voice-related search activities as well, so you know they mean business.
 What does it mean for you?
-If your site is not being optimized for smartphones, you’ll take a serious hit in rankings.
+If your site is not being optimized for smartphones, you’ll take a severe hit in rankings.

 Increased Traffic and Conversion Rates

 With higher ranks on Google, you’ll increase your traffic.
 That’s a fact.
-But remember that not every business is putting as much cash into optimizing for mobile as they should be, so users will quickly move onto the next option.
+But remember that not every business is putting as much cash into optimizing for mobile as it should be, so users will quickly move on to the next option.
 I’m the same way!
 I don’t want to wait for what I want now.
-So, if you are one of the ones that can load quickly on my smartphone, with a noticeable Call-to-Action and a tidbit on what you can do for me, I’m much more likely to treat you well.
-I’ll take the time to at the very least give your site a cursory look because you took the time to make my life easier.
+So, if you are one of the ones that can load quickly on my smartphone, with a prominent Call-to-Action and a tidbit on what you can do for me, I’m much more likely to treat you well.
+I’ll take the time to, at the very least, give your site a cursory look because you took the time to make my life easier.

 And, because you were so kind to me, I am more likely to buy something from you.
-It’s pretty much a good customer service standard that you make your site accessible.
-I shouldn’t have to work to buy something from you, right?
-I know you’re giving me a good product, but streamlining the mobile process is a sure way to increase your conversions.
-Not to mention, if I’m on a smartphone, spreading the good word also becomes a much easier endeavor.
+It’s pretty much a good customer service standard to make your site accessible, and I shouldn’t have to work to buy something from you.
+I know you’re giving me a good product, but streamlining the mobile process is sure to increase your conversions.
+Not to mention, if I’m on a smartphone, spreading the good word also becomes a much easier endeavour.

-Remember this doesn’t just go to your site; optimizing for mobile is a necessity for all aspects of your inbound move.
-This includes your social media feeds (which should be done anyway, but make sure), your email campaigns, your blog and interior pages, etc. The better the functionality of your site is from any type of smartphone or tablet, the more sales you will have; or, at the very least, the more sales you will give yourself the chance of being able to make.
+Remember, this doesn’t just go to your site; optimizing for mobile is a necessity for all aspects of your inbound move.
+This includes your social media feeds (which should be done anyway but make sure), your email campaigns, your blog and interior pages, etc. The better the functionality of your site is from any smartphone or tablet, the more sales you will have, or, at the very least, the more sales you will give yourself the chance of being able to make.

-Remember when you’re optimizing, you may have to cut some things from your mobile site, depending on the apparatus the user fancies.
-What do you think a mobile site should include to effectively increase conversion rates?
+Remember, when you’re optimizing, you may have to cut some things from your mobile site, depending on the apparatus the user fancies.
+What do you think a mobile site should include in increasing conversion rates effectively?
 Do you find the mass increase in mobile shoppers an inconvenience, or do you consider it an opportunity for you to up sales?